KUNZIT/usdckiosk/README.md

 Landing

 The app displays a "Pay 0.5 USDC" button.
 It waits for user interaction via the touchscreen or a physical button connected to the Arduino (sending BUTTON_4_PRESSED).
+In the current version is used infrared sensor "Flying fish" to detect paper cup in the tray

 Payment Phase